Jagadeeshv07/Profile/README.md

 - working on Source code Management (SCM) tools like Subversion (SVN) and GIT.
 - Utilized Cloud Watch to monitor resources such as EC2, Amazon RDS services, EBS volumes, to set alarms for notification or automated actions and to monitor logs for a better understanding and operation of the system.
 - Troubleshooting errors related to services, applications, checking endpoints of applications.
-- Designed and automated 150+ test cases using Robot Framework and reduced manual regression effort by 40%.
+- Designed test cases using AI tools.
 - Performed device-level debugging using ADB commands, and tested Bluetooth/USB peripherals.
 - Used Ansible to automate Configuration management.
 - Maintain GIT Repositories, Handling Releases and Branching activities for GIT.